gabriel-dp/TSP-PSO/README.md

 ```

 ---
-Alternatively, you can run the program with an text file:
+Alternatively, you can run the program with a text file:

 ```bash
 ./bin/out < {inputPath}